FAQs for international students

 No. The university does not have any accommodation for students.
 The student accommodation offered by Student Services does not belong to the university.
 University staff can only provide you with recommendations.

 Yes.
 We would strongly recommend that you have a number of applications running at the same time.
-If you accept an offer, you automatically enter into a landlord-tenant relationship.
-Therefore, we would ask that you only accept one offer from a landlord in writing and send written rejections to all other offers.
+If you accept an offer, you automatically enter into a rental agreement.
+Therefore, make sure that you only accept one offer in writing and send written rejections to all other offers.

 No. Unfortunately, we cannot give you any guarantee that you will find accommodation.
 Once we have received an application form that has been completed in full, we can only forward one offer to you – depending on availability on the private housing market.